Bahrain Grand Prix

-F1 will race on the Bahrain track’s “outer layout”, consisting of a fairly simple layout and long straights.
-Many fans and drivers have dubbed the outer track an “oval”, given the nature of its configuration.
-With minimal corners, there’s sure to be plenty of overtaking opportunities in round 2 of the Bahrain race.
+F1 raced on the Bahrain track's "outer layout", consisting of a fairly simple layout and long straights.
+Many fans and drivers dubbed the outer track an "oval", given the nature of its configuration.
+With minimal corners, there was plenty of overtaking opportunities in round 2 of the Bahrain race.

 Michael Schumacher won the inaugural Bahrain Grand Prix in 2004, accompanied by Rubens Barrichello and Jenson Button on the podium.

-in 2011, F1 canceled the Bahrain event amidst the Bahraini uprising of 2011 and several reports of human rights violations.
+In 2011, F1 canceled the Bahrain event amidst the Bahraini uprising.
 Despite much opposition, F1 decided to hold a race at the Sakhir International Circuit the following year.

 Ever since first experimenting with a night race in Bahrain in 2014, F1 has made the change stick for subsequent events.
 Bahrain arguably provides the best F1 spectacle amidst the desert under the lights.

 Due to the coronavirus pandemic, Bahrain replaced the Australian GP as the season opener for the 2021 season.
 Lewis Hamilton won the first race of the 2021 season ahead of Max Verstappen and Valtteri Bottas.

 Past Constructors' Winners